 3. How can I improve my sexual health in general?

-According to Women’s Health, improving your overall health goes a long way toward improving your sexual health.
+According to the U.S. Department of Health & Human Services Office on Women’s Health, improving your overall health goes a long way toward improving your sexual health.
 That means exercising and eating right to keep your energy up and help keep hormones balanced.
 Sex increases blood flow to the vagina, which helps keep tissues healthy.
 You may need more time to get aroused than in years past — that’s perfectly normal, so be kind to yourself — and if you’re experiencing vaginal dryness, keep reading.

 4. How can I avoid vaginal dryness?

 There are a few things you can do right away that can make a difference.
-Healthy Women recommends that you stop using soap to wash the inner parts of your vulva.
+FemmePharma medical director Dr. Deborah Saltman recommends that you not wash your vulva with harsh products such as soaps.
 Soap — including body wash and bubble bath — can be drying and irritating, especially to sensitive skin.
 Instead, use clean, warm water to wash.
-Launder your underwear only with detergent free of dyes or scents (there are a few specifically created for sensitive skin) and avoid fabric softener.
+Launder underwear only with detergent free of dyes or scents (there are a few specifically created for sensitive skin).
 Finally, use only undyed, unscented toilet paper.
 If you do experience dryness, a water-based vaginal moisturizer used daily can help tremendously.